Run a Free St. Louis Public Records Search on Anybody

 The St. Louis County Police Department provides a service to perform criminal history record checks from the county and city, as was detailed in the previous section.
 If there is an active warrant on someone, the result will not return a complete transcript of records but the active warrant.
 Once this data is cleared out, the record returns a full criminal history record—making this a viable method to locate St. Louis County warrants.

-Supervising offenders is the responsibility of the County Probation Supervision Unit of St. Louis County.
-Additionally, the Missouri Department of Corrections has a Parole and Probation Division managed into districts— District 8N – St. Louis is located in Jennings and serves the county.12
+Additionally, the Missouri Department of Corrections has a Parole & Probation Division managed into districts— District 8N – St. Louis is located in Jennings and serves the county.12

 Offenders are granted probation only when they have pleaded guilty or found guilty in court and a supervision sentence is imposed.
 In the case of an SES probation, the judge will enter the sentence but suspend it, while an SIS is not a conviction as a sentence is not imposed upon the successful completion of a probation term.